 The Mythical Yazhi

-My fascination for Liminal beings is well known in my circle as I prefer to believe in Gods (Like Lord Narasimha) who are both or many rather than just one.
-Thankfully for me, Hindu mythology is replete with Liminal beings – mythical creatures, chimeras and sometimes, monsters.
-Some creatures like the Uchchaihshravas (the 7 headed horse that emerged during Samudra Manthan), Gandaberunda (2 headed bird possessing immense strength) are multi-headed, others like the Yazhi, makara and Navagunjara are a chimera of sorts.
-Hindu temples serve as a record of these fascinating creatures preserving their form, texture, embellishments, and in the process keeping their memory alive.
+My fascination for Liminal beings is well known in my circle.
+I prefer to believe in Gods such as Lord Narasimha or Hanuman, whose includes parts of more than one species.
+Thankfully for me, Hindu mythology is rich with liminal beings—mythical creatures, chimeras, and sometimes, monsters.
+Creatures such as Uchchaihshravas (the seven-headed horse that emerged during the Samudra Manthan) and Gandaberunda (the two-headed bird possessing immense strength) are multi-headed.
+Others, like the Yazhi, Makara, and Navagunjara, are chimeras of various animals.
+Hindu temples serve as records of these fascinating creatures, preserving their forms, textures, and embellishments, and keeping their memory alive.

 lion and yazhi